wjs018/KaggleDigits/README.md

 # Kaggle Digit Recognizer Submission

 These programs utilize machine learning algorithms to classify hand written numbers by digit.
-More information about the data and purpose, as well as download links for the dataset can be found on the [Kaggle competition page](https://www.kaggle.com/c/digit-recognizer).
+If you want more information about the data and purpose, as well as where the data can be downloaded, head to the [Kaggle competition page](https://www.kaggle.com/c/digit-recognizer).

 ## Files